TajimeRose/TajimeRose/README.md

 ## 🧰 Development Tools

-> Applications used for writing code and improving workflow.
+Applications used for coding and improving workflow.

 ```{=html}
 <p align="left">